AVAnnotate/documentation/pages/delete-transfer.md

 nav_order: 4
 ---
 # Transferring Ownership and Deleting Projects
-Every AVAnnotate project corresponds to a repository in the user's GitHub account.
-Deleting and transferring ownership to projects is accomplished by deleting and transferring ownership to GitHub repositories.
-These actions are GitHub actions that cannot be completed through the AVAnnotate dashboard, they must be completed through the project's settings on the project's GitHub repository.
-To find the project's GitHub repository, go to the user's GitHub account at "https://github.com/[username]", navigate to `Repositories`, select the project repository and navigate to `Settings`.
+Each AVAnnotate project corresponds to a repository in the project's author's GitHub account.
+Deleting or transferring ownership of projects involves deleting or transferring ownership of the corresponding GitHub repositories.
+These actions are performed in the project’s settings on the GitHub repository itself and **cannot** be done through the AVAnnotate dashboard.

+To find the project's GitHub repository, go to the project's author's GitHub account at "https://github.com/[username]", select `Repositories` in the upper left-hand corner of the page, select the desired project repository from the populated list, and navigate to `Settings` in the upper right-hand side of the page.
+Transferring or deleting a repository can be done in the `Danger Zone` section at the bottom of the `Settings` page for the project.

 ![Image 1](../../assets/tranfserdeleteimage1.png)

 Further information can be found on the GitHub documentation:
 1. [Transferring a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository){:target="_blank" rel="noopener"}